OfWolfAndMan/CCIE-Lab-Automation/README.md

 - Further use of the YAML data structure

-- Multithreading abilities (Used to speed up the process of pulling data and pushing configurations)
+- Multithreading abilities for additional functions (Used to speed up the process of pulling data and pushing configurations)

 **Caveats:**